Sonny Kiss: Personal life

-In 2013, Kiss became a certified yoga instructor.
+In 2013, Kiss became a certified personal trainer and yoga instructor.

-Kiss is genderfluid and transfeminine and identifies with both men's and women's pronouns.
-In February 2021, Kiss stated on Table Talk with Mo and D-Von Dudley: "Half the roster calls me ‘she’ and the other half calls me ‘he’; sometimes even in the same sentence, and I love it."
-Kiss uses the AEW women's locker room and also trains with the women's wrestlers while wrestling in the men's division.
-As of 2022, Kiss stated on Sessions with Renee Paquette that she much preferred the "she" and "her" pronouns outside of the ring and in real life, respectively, as it feels more natural.
-She stated, "When I get married, I'd want the guy to call me his 'wife'" and revealed she identified as transfeminine.

 In November 2020, Kiss earned a Bachelor of Science in Exercise physiology.

-On the podcast AEW Unrestricted, Kiss described herself as a "nostalgia junkie" and is a fan of various pop culture fads from the 1990s and early 2000s relating to fashion, gaming, television, and teen films along with boy bands, girl groups, and various forms of popular music.
-Kiss is an avid fan of rap metal band Limp Bizkit.
+On the podcast AEW Unrestricted, Kiss described herself as a "nostalgia junkie" and is a fan of various pop culture fads from the 1990s and early 2000s relating to fashion, gaming, television, and coming of age films.
+Kiss is an avid fan of rap metal band Limp Bizkit and has a close relationship with the members of the band.